 The code of the two versions is radically different and therefore requires a total redevelopment….to offer the same things functionally.

-If Magento was the queen solution in recent years, the situation has changed with the appearance of many competing solutions that have serious arguments.
+If Magento was the queen solution in recent years, the situation has changed with the appearance of many competing solutions that have seriously good arguments.

 At the same time, the web has also evolved and adapts to the multitude of services that a site can use.
 Gone are the days of monoliths, now it’s time for micro-services!